“A city is nothing more than a solution to a problem, that in turn creates more problems that need more solutions.”

 But guess what?
 Those bold ideas exist—just not, maybe, here.

 On November 30th, we’re bringing to Philadelphia some of those ideas—and the people who have them—for our first annual Ideas We Should Steal Festival.
 The day-long event, to be held at Drexel University, will feature thinkers, doers and problem-solvers from around the country presenting their tried and true solutions to urban problems.
-(Comcast NBCUniversal is a vsionary sponsor of the event, for which Drexel is a partner.)
+(Comcast NBCUniversal and Campus Apartments are visionary sponsors of the event, for which Drexel is a partner.)

 But the day is not just about listening.
 It’s about creating.
 We’ll ask our speakers to present solutions they’ve seen work in their cities.
 We’ll ask you to decide which ideas are the best, and how we can bring those to Philadelphia.
 And then, early next year, we’ll award a $50,000 Jeremy Nowak Urban Innovation Award, provided by Spring Point Partners in honor of our late chairman, to a group to bring a winning idea to life in Philadelphia.

 The Festival is a physical manifestation of a series of articles we’ve published in The Citizen since we launched three years ago.
 So far, we’ve run around 65 Ideas We Should Steal, everything from planting more trees (they clean the air), to offering free birth control to poor teens (it helps alleviate poverty), to offering free legal help to poor tenants (it keeps them in their homes), to changing how we let people vote (it increases participation).
 Some of the ideas we’ve written about have come to Philadelphia: Community schools, bail reform, starting school in August, a voter lottery.
 (Okay, that last one we made happen.)